SamuelGodefroy/qa-portfolio/projects/NAMING_CONVENTION.md

 # Naming Convention for projects

-To keep our test documentation structured, we use the following format for Test Case IDs:
+To keep our test documentation structured, we use the following format for documentation in our projects

 **Format**: `[PROJECT]-[TICKET_TYPE]-[MODULE]-[NUMBER]`